 A Cold Call is an unsolicited telephone call from a business seeking to attract new customers.

 Cold Calling is not illegal, however there are restrictions on how and when a marketing cold-call should be made.
-The new GDPR regulations along with the ICO’s Privacy and Electronic Communications Regulations tighten up these restrictions, and as of 25 May this year, any organisation involved in cold calling will have to abide by strict guidelines or face hefty fines.
+The new GDPR regulations along with the ICO’s Privacy and Electronic Communications Regulations tighten up these restrictions, and as of 25 May this year, any organisation involved in cold calling will have to abide by strict guidelines or face Substantial fines.
 The only instance where you can be lawfully cold-called is if you have given consent before being contacted.

 In addition, organisations cannot call numbers that are registered with the TPS.
 The TPS (Telephone Preference Service) is a free service.
 It is the official opt-out register on which you can record your preference not to receive unsolicited sales or marketing calls.
 It is forbidden for organisations to make telephone contact with anyone registered on the TPS database.